JFPenguin/CookTime/README.md

 ### External Documentation
 This project is documented in the wiki page for this same repository, which you can access [here](https://github.com/JFPenguin/CookTime/wiki).
+#### Please note: the external documentation content is in spanish.